 The memorial

 (Looks like a gravestone.
 Is a gravestone.
-But not a grave.)
+Not, though, a grave.)

 A bit of mystery surrounds Mozart’s grave.
 But we do know two things: roughly where it is and that he’s no longer in it (they reused burial plots back in those days).

-Nobody has been able to discover where the Salzburg-born composer’s bones ended up, but back in 1859 they at least erected a memorial at the best-guess location for the original burial site in St. Marx cemetery (which you can visit).
+Nobody knows for certain where the Salzburg-born composer’s bones ended up, but back in 1859 they at least erected a memorial at the best-guess location for the original burial site in Vienna’s St. Marx cemetery (which you can visit).

-A few years later, the city built a large, new cemetery (the Zentralfriedhof) some way from the centre and began adding famous graves to give it a popularity boost.
+A few years after that, the city built a large, new cemetery (the Zentralfriedhof) some way from the centre and began adding famous graves to give it a popularity boost.

 They busily dug up many of Vienna’s favourite musical sons to create a cluster of composer graves that now includes Beethoven, Brahms, Johann Strauss II, Schubert, and many others.